pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 ### Configure Permissions for IAM User
-* Using AWS Console, apply Get-User permissions
-	* IAM > User > AWSStudyGroupUser > Click on "Add inline policy"
-	* Use Policy Generator:
-		* Effect: Allow
-		* AWS Service: AWS Identity And Access Management
-		* Actions: GetUser
-		* ARN: *
-		* Add Statement
+* Add an "inline policy" to the new user.
-		* Next
-		* Validate Policy
-		* Apply Policy
+* Using the Policy Generator, using the "AWS Identity And Access Management" service, allows GetUser permission for all ARN's
 * Review new policy json added to AWSStudyGroupUser user
 * Run: aws iam get-user
 	* Should receive success, although it might take a minute or two before it's updated.